livingstonlarus/livingstonlarus.github.io/otobotto/otobotto-paper-draft.md

 To address the challenge of maintaining context across different timeframes, Otobotto would implement a three-tiered hierarchical memory architecture.
 This system would be designed to efficiently manage information across different temporal scales, ensuring that critical knowledge is maintained and accessible when needed.

+This approach draws inspiration from recent neurobiologically-inspired systems for code generation.
+Li et al.'s Cogito framework [47] demonstrates how a memory system modeled after the hippocampus can enable progressive knowledge acquisition and problem-solving capabilities.
+Their research shows that mimicking human cognitive development patterns can substantially improve an AI system's ability to retrieve relevant information for analogous tasks and support the accumulation of programming knowledge over time.

+Applying these principles to Otobotto, the system would implement:

-Operational memory would provide short-term storage for real-time agent communication and context, allowing agents to maintain awareness of ongoing activities and recent developments.
-This would enable effective collaboration during active development sessions.
-Project memory would serve as mid-term storage for project-specific knowledge and decisions, maintaining a record of architectural choices, implemented features, and other information relevant to the current project.
+**Operational memory** would provide short-term storage for real-time agent communication and context, allowing agents to maintain awareness of ongoing activities and recent developments.
+This would enable effective collaboration during active development sessions. **Project memory** would serve as mid-term storage for project-specific knowledge and decisions, maintaining a record of architectural choices, implemented features, and other information relevant to the current project.
 This would help ensure consistency across the development lifecycle, even as different agents work on different aspects of the project.

-Strategic memory would function as long-term storage for patterns, best practices, and cross-project learnings, building up a knowledge base that could be applied to future projects.
+**Strategic memory** would function as long-term storage for patterns, best practices, and cross-project learnings, building up a knowledge base that could be applied to future projects.
 This would allow the system to improve over time, learning from successes and challenges across multiple projects.

-By segmenting memory into these three tiers, the system could potentially manage the context more efficiently than approaches that treat all information equally.
+By segmenting memory into these three tiers and incorporating principles from cognitive development research, the system could potentially manage the context more efficiently than approaches that treat all information equally.
 This could help address the exponential token consumption issue identified by Zhang [30] and enable more effective long-term learning.

-### 4.4 Git Integration Layer
+### 4.4 Git Integration and Agile Model-Driven Development

 A distinctive feature of the proposed Otobotto system would be its direct integration with version control systems, embedding software engineering best practices into the development process.
 This Git-native approach would differ from existing agent systems that typically treat version control as an external process.

+This integration would be complemented by concepts from agile model-driven development.
+Recent research by Sadik et al. [49] demonstrates how GPT-4 can empower model-driven development by auto-generating complete, deployment-ready software artifacts with particular emphasis on agility when models change or need deployment in different programming languages.
+Their work shows that incorporating constraints like Object Constraints Language (OCL) and ontologies leads to more structured, maintainable code that facilitates testing and long-term maintenance.

+By combining Git-native workflows with model-driven approaches, Otobotto would implement:

 Automated branch management would enable parallel development across multiple features, allowing the system to maintain separate branches for different areas of work and preventing conflicts between concurrent development efforts.
 Pull request lifecycle automation would streamline code review and integration, managing the creation, review, and merging of pull requests as code moves through the development process.